aleksandracodes/CI_PP4_Workout_Planner/README.md

 <details><summary>Add plan</summary>

-- There were 28 error identified related to missing form labels which were fixed and as a result there are no more errors identified.
+- There were 28 errors identified related to missing form labels which were fixed and as a result there are no more errors identified.
 Same issues for edit plan page.

 <img src="docs/validation/wave-add-plan.jpg">
 </details>